hantsy/devops-sandbox/docker-toolbox.md

 *meandev* is the machine name.

-Alternatively, edit it in **Network/NAT/Advanced/Ports Forwarding** panel in the Virtualbox directly.
+Alternatively, open Virtualbox, select *meandev* machine, click *Settings* in the context menu, and edit ports forwarding in the **Network/Adapter（NAT）/Advanced/Ports Forwarding** panel.

 ### Configure docker registry mirror